 13. Shari Shattuck as Ashley Abbott – Young and the Restless

 Y&R fans undeniably prefer actress Eileen Davidson in the role of Ashley Abbott; however, Brenda Epperson did an alright job as the character in the late 1980s to mid-1990s.
-Having said that, when Shari Shattuck took the on Ashley Abbott in 1996, the entire recast was an epic fail.
+Having said that, when Shari Shattuck took the on Ashley Abbott in 1996, the recast was a failure.